 When you turn the heater on, you can choose to set an automatic timer that will turn off the heater when it reaches the scheduled time, or you can leave it to function on its own until you turn it off.
 The heater comes with a built-in carry handle, a remote control, and several safety features, including overheating protection and a cool-touch exterior that allows you to maneuver the heater while it is in use without burning yourself.

-The Aikoper 1,500-Watt Portable Electric Garage Heater is a good choice if you don’t want to deal with hard-wiring or mounting your heater.
+The Aikoper is a good choice if you don’t want to deal with hard-wiring or mounting your heater.
 Just plug in the cord to the nearest standard outlet and set the temperature on the adjustable digital thermostat to begin heating your garage to the desired temperature.
 Low heat produces 900 watts of energy, while high heat produces up to 1,500 watts of energy.

 ECO mode will automatically turn off or turn on the heater as needed according to your temperature settings so you are never without heat, but you don’t waste energy when the heater doesn’t need to be on.
 This ceramic heater has an oscillating function for more widespread heat distribution and a remote control for distance operation.
 The stay-cool body of the heater and built-in handles make it an ideal option for portability, and the heater also has overheating and tip-over protection for added safety.

-For a wall-mounted electric garage heater, the impressive Broan-NuTone 4,000-Watt Electric Garage Heater delivers.
+For a wall-mounted electric garage heater, the impressive Broan-NuTone delivers.
 The wall heater is designed to work with either a 240-volt (4,000-watt maximum output) or 120-volt (2,000-watt maximum output) electrical system, and it can either be plugged into an available outlet or hardwired directly into the electrical system if you have the appropriate attachments.

 The fan-forced electric garage heater has a heavy-duty 18-gauge steel grill and an adjustable thermostat that is located on the front of the heater.
 Downflow louvers in the grill direct the airflow toward the ground, so it may be best to install this heater higher up on the wall.
 A built-in fan delay prevents the fan from operating until the element has reached a high enough temperature so the fan will push out only heated air.

-The ceiling-mounted heater like the Comfort Zone 1,500-Watt Electric Garage Heater has a sleek, compact design that comes with a mounting bracket for attaching the heater to the ceiling.
-It can also be angled by up to 90 degrees for better control over the direction of the heat.
+This ceiling-mounted heater has a sleek, compact design, and it comes with a mounting bracket for attaching the heater to the ceiling.
+From there, it can be angled by up to 90 degrees for better control over the direction of the heat.

 The infrared electric garage heater uses two radiant quartz bulbs to reflect infrared heat into the room and any nearby object or people.
 The heater comes with a halogen light (light bulb included) for better visibility in the workshop and also has an overheating sensor to automatically turn off the heater if it begins to overheat.
 While it doesn’t have cool-touch protection, it does have a metal safety grid that prevents the powerful quartz bulbs from coming into contact with anything else.